Paediatric Sepsis

 Pathophysiology

-Many of these cytokines cause the endothelial lining of blood vessels to become more permeable.
-This causes fluid to leak out of the blood into the extracellular space, leading to oedema and a reduction in intravascular volume.
-The oedema around blood vessels creates a space between the blood and the tissues, reducing the amount of oxygen that reaches the tissues.
+Many of these cytokines cause the endothelial lining of blood vessels to become more permeable, allowing fluid to leak from the intravascular space (the blood) into the extracellular space, resulting in oedema and reduced intravascular volume.
+Tissue oedema and reduced effective circulating volume impair oxygen delivery and diffusion to tissues.

-Activation of the coagulation system leads to deposition of fibrin throughout the circulation, further compromising organ and tissue perfusion.
-It also leads to consumption of platelets and clotting factors, as they are being used up to form the blood clots.
-This leads to thrombocytopeniahaemorrhages and an inability to form clots and stop bleeding.
-This is called disseminated intravascular coagulopathy (DIC).
+Activation of the coagulation system leads to fibrin deposition and the formation of blood clots (thrombi) throughout the circulation, compromising organ and tissue perfusion.
+The formation of blood clots consumes platelets and clotting factors, leading to thrombocytopenia (low platelets) and a risk of bleeding (haemorrhage).
+This clotting dysfunction is called disseminated intravascular coagulopathy (DIC).

 Septic Shock